graphql-python/graphene/docs/pages/docs/mutations.md

 # Mutations

-A Mutation is a special ObjectType that define also an Input.
+A Mutation is a special ObjectType that also defines an Input.

 ## Quick example